BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 price in that time.

 To do this Uniswap V3 uses a concept of `observations`.
 Observations are made whenever a swap is made which changes the tick price of a pool.
+However observations are made BEFORE the new swap price is calculated.

 ```sol
 struct Observation {